KDE Plasma

 Calligra

-Unfortunatly, I cannot recommend Calligra Words, as in calligraphy.
+Unfortunatly, I cannot recommend Calligra Words.
 KDE’s office productivity suite.
 Perhaps one day, the bugs will be repaired and it will rival any office productivity software.
 Right now, there are just too many glaring defects that make it almost unusable.

 Calligra Stage is KDE’s presentation application, enabling you to present information with attractive slides.
 I’ve used Calligra Stage a few times and have never encountered any obnoxious bugs, like I have in Calligra Words.
 Once you figure out how to use Calligra Stage, figure out how to produce custom templates and then, Calligra Stage will be a powerful addition to your content creation workflow.
 You can also create presentations in Kile and Latex.

 Kexi is the Calligra database application.
 I haven’t used Kexi for anything.
 It is available and I recommend learning how to use it to manage your databases.
 It is a database management tool, rather than a database, like PostgreSQL.
-Kind of like Kile is to Latex, as Kexi is to PostgreSQL.
-You may want to use Kexi to help you manage Akonadi and your PostgreSQL databases.
+Kind of like Kile is to Latex, Kexi is to PostgreSQL.
+You may want to use Kexi to help you manage Akonadi and your other PostgreSQL databases.
+I’m pretty sure that Akonadi is an SQLite database.

 The whole point is, I am recommending and showing you how to develop and use a high performance Linux and KDE Plasma based computer operating system for improving your home office productivity, because that’s what I want to do.
 It will be up to you to seek the truth about these applications and get them installed and configured and then, learn how to use them by using them.